cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 Currently, an IBC (v1.0) Merkle proof path consists of two elements (`["<store-key>", "<record-key>"]`), with each key corresponding to a separate proof.
 These are each verified according to individual [ICS-23 specs](https://github.com/cosmos/ibc-go/blob/f7051429e1cf833a6f65d51e6c3df1609290a549/modules/core/23-commitment/types/merkle.go#L17), and the result hash of each step is used as the committed value of the next step, until a root commitment hash is obtained.
 The root hash of the proof for `"<record-key>"` is hashed with the `"<store-key>"` to validate against the App Hash.

 This is not compatible with the `RootStore`, which stores all records in a single Merkle tree structure, and won't produce separate proofs for the store- and record-key.
 Ideally, the store-key component of the proof could just be omitted, and updated to use a "no-op" spec, so only the record-key is used.
 However, because the IBC verification code hardcodes the `"ibc"` prefix and applies it to the SDK proof as a separate element of the proof path, this isn't possible without a breaking change.
-Breaking this behavior would severely impact the Cosmos ecosystem which already widely adopts the IBC module, and updating it across the chains is a time consuming effort.
+Breaking this behavior would severely impact the Cosmos ecosystem which already widely adopts the IBC module.
+Requesting an update of the IBC module across the chains is a time consuming effort and not easily feasible.

-As a workaround, the `RootStore` will have to maintain two logically separate SMT-based stores: one for IBC state and one for everything else.
-A simple Merkle map containing these two store keys will act as a `MultiStore`-like index, and the final App hash will be the root hash of this index.
+As a workaround, the `RootStore` will have to use two separate SMTs (they could use the same underlying DB): one for IBC state and one for everything else.
+A simple Merkle map that reference these SMTs will act as a Merkle Tree to create a final App hash.
+The Merkle map is not stored in a DBs - it's constructed in the runtime.

-This workaround can be used until the IBC connection code is fully upgraded and supports single-element commitment proofs.
+The solution presented here can be used until the IBC module is fully upgraded to supports single-element commitment proofs.

 ### Optimization: compress module keys